Marketing | Leadership | Development | Partnership

 Organization: St. Mary’s First Nation

-Nash-McKinley has twenty-five years of serving on a variety of Boards and Commissions at the local, provincial, regional and national levels; experience as Chief Executive Officer for various non-profit organizations and currently a board member on the Fredericton Chamber of Commerce and on New Brunswick Health Council.
+Kim Nash-McKinley is Wolastoqey from the St. Mary’s First Nation in Fredericton, NB.
+Kim graduated from Saint Thomas University in Indigenous Studies.
+She has twenty-five years of serving on a variety of Boards and Commissions at the local, provincial, regional and national levels; experience as Chief Executive Officer for various non-profit organizations and currently a board member on the Fredericton Chamber of Commerce and on New Brunswick Health Council.
 Nash-McKinley is a member of the Indigenous Clean Energy Network since May 2017; this is a collaborative network designed to support Indigenous communities embarking on clean energy projects.

 Organization: Nigmag Consulting

-Karen has served as Project Executive in Product Development in Tourism for 12 years, 1 year secondment with Post- Secondary, Employment, Training and Labour (PETL) in Aboriginal Education and back to tourism for three years in digital assets in Content and Web Site Development.
-She was appointed to the Heritage Branch at Archaeological Services as a Mi’kmaq Heritage Specialist in 2013.
-Since then she serves as an ex-officio board member for the Metepenagiag Heritage Park Inc. and is currently seconded to the Heritage Park as a coordinator to help implement a five- year business strategy and the repatriation of artifacts back to the community
+Karen recently retired in April 2021 from the Dept. of Tourism, Heritage and Culture (THC) after almost 23 years of service.
+She has served as Project Executive in Product Development in Tourism for 11 years, one year secondment with Post- Secondary, Employment, Training and Labour (PETL) in Indigenous Education.
+She went back to tourism for three years in digital assets in Content and Web Site Development.
+She was then appointed to the Heritage Branch at Archaeological Services as a Mi’kmaq Heritage Specialist from 2013-2019.
+In Dec.
+2019, she transferred to Arts, Culture and Commemorations Branch at THC until April 2021.
+She served as an ex-officio board member representing the Province for the Metepenagiag Heritage Park Inc. (MHP) and seconded to the Heritage Park as a coordinator to help implement a five-year business strategy and the repatriation of artifacts back to the community.

-She enjoys serving on the Indigenous Tourism Association of New Brunswick (ITANB) and the Pan-Atlantic Working Committee on Indigenous Tourism (PAWCIT) on a volunteer basis.
-Indigenous tourism is her passion and would like to see the First Nations communities gather their resources and talents to participate in the tourism industry to showcase their culture and heritage.
+Indigenous tourism is her passion and would like to see the First Nations communities gather their resources and talents to participate in the tourism industry to showcase and share their vibrant culture and heritage.

 Organization: Aduksis Jewellery Designs